 This all started when I was assigned by The New York Times to interview Phil Keoghan, the host of a new reality TV show called The Amazing Race.
 I’m usually not a big fan of reality shows, but I was impressed with Keoghan—when it comes to daredevil adventurers, he’s the real deal.
 And more importantly, he has a great philosophy on life: Phil has always believed that people should stop and figure out exactly what kinds of adventures or experiences would be most meaningful to them—and then set about doing those things.
 (Sounds simple, but very few people actually do this).
 About a year after the Times article ran, Phil came back to me and asked if I could help him articulate his philosophy and develop strategies to help people live what he calls the “NOW” life.
 No Opportunity Wasted guides the reader step-by-step on how to seek out great experiences and actually get them done.
 Just working with Phil on this book changed my whole outlook—not that it turned me into an adventurer (that’s not really Phil’s goal with this book), but it just got me to think more about the importance of pursuing rich experiences, taking a few chances, and occasionally veering off onto the unbeaten path.

-I recently wrote and published my first novel, The Purples (Ringer Books, 2011).
+A few years ago wrote and published my first novel, The Purples (Ringer Books, 2011; website).
 It’s loosely based on real-life events that took place in Detroit in the late 1920s and early ’30s, as the story follows the rise and fall of the notorious Purple Gang.
 The book was a semi-finalist in Amazon’s “Breakthrough Novel of the Year” Awards, and here’s what Publishers Weekly had to say about it: